gaelforget/ClimateModels.jl/README.md

 ## Remote Access To Model Output

-The initial example accesses CMIP6 model output from cloud storage, via `AWS.jl` and `Zarr.jl`, to compute temperature maps and time series.
+The initial example accesses CMIP6 model output from cloud storage, via AWS and Zarr, to compute temperature maps and time series.